-- 1. Strong's #2754 kenodoxia; vain glory, groundless, self-esteem, empty pride, a vain opinion, error. - 2.
-Used only here in the New Testament. - 3.
-Do not let self or the flesh be your motivation. - 4.
-"And yet how often is this rule violated!
+3c Strong's #2754 kenodoxia; vain glory, groundless, self esteem, empty pride, a vain opinion, error.
+Used only here in the New Testament.
+Do not let self or the flesh be your motivation.

+3d "And yet how often is this rule violated!
 How often do Christian denominations attempt to outstrip each other, and to see which shall be the greatest!
 How often do ministers preach with no better aim!
 How often do we attempt to outdo others in dress, and it the splendor of furniture and equipment!
 How often, even in plans of benevolence, and in the cause of virtue and religion, is the secret aim to outdo others.
 This is all wrong.
 There is no holiness in such efforts.
-Never once did the Redeemer act from such a motive, and never once should this motive be allowed to influence us (Albert Barnes, Notes on the New Testament)."
+Never once did the Redeemer act from such a motive, and never once should this motive be allowed to influence us."